• Home

 Photo by Peter Tadin

 Then there are the six seal species that populate Antarctica.
-We most often see fur seals, southern elephant seals, and crabeater seals, but you may also see Ross seals, Weddell seals, and the much-coveted leopard seals, depending on which Antarctica cruise you take.
+We most often see fur seals, southern elephant seals, and crabeater seals, but you may also see Ross seals, Weddell seals, and the much-coveted leopard seals, depending on which Antarctica tour you take.
 No plan to visit all seven continents is complete without seeing at least one of these wonderful animals.

 But getting back to seabirds, there are four main Antarctic penguin species that live on the Antarctica Continent: emperor penguins, which are among the most popular, Adélies, gentoos, and chinstrap penguins.
 The other Antarctic seabirds are too various to name, but they include several species of petrel, skua, and albatross.